krystek17/docker-101/README.md

 # Docker-101

-Deploy a full stack with the folowing services:
+Deploy a full stack with the following services:

 - Wordpress
 - Drupal